infracost/docs/docs/faq.md

 ## Can I run my own Cloud Pricing API?

 Yes!
-The [Cloud Pricing API repo](https://github.com/infracost/cloud-pricing-api) has instructions on how it can be run.
-You can point the Infracost CLI to your deployment using the `INFRACOST_PRICING_API_ENDPOINT` environment variable, e.g. https://cloud-pricing-api.mydomain.com.
+Please email <a href="mailto:hello@infracost.io" target="_blank">hello@infracost.io</a> for details.

 ## What's the difference between Infracost and Terraform Cloud's cost estimation?

 The key differences are:
 1. Infracost is free and open-source, Terraform Cloud's cost estimation is paid and closed source.
 2. Infracost [supports more resources](/docs/supported_resources) than Terraform Cloud's cost estimation feature.
-3. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations) into your workflows regardless of what source control and CI/CD system you use.
+3. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations/cicd) into your workflows regardless of what source control and CI/CD system you use.
-4. Infracost can be used with [Terragrunt](/docs/terragrunt).
+4. Infracost can be used with [Terragrunt](/docs/iac_tools/terragrunt).
-5. Infracost can output [HTML reports](/docs/report) or JSON and used alongside other tools.
+5. Infracost can output [HTML reports](/docs/multi_project/report) or JSON and be used alongside other tools.

+## Do you offer support?

+Yes!
+If you need help integrating Infracost in to your workflow, or want to talk about something else, please email [hello@infracost.io](mailto:hello@infracost.io).
+You can also join our [community Slack channel](https://www.infracost.io/community-chat) to chat with us.